Easy - Authentic And Your Favorite Recipe Revealed!!- Authentic Indian Soya Chunks Curry

 Step 7: Garnishing & Serving

-- Sprinkle green chilli and chopped green coriander over the curry before serving.
+- Sprinkle green chilly and chopped green coriander over the curry before serving.

 - Serve hot with steamed rice, dhido, or your preferred side.